LauraGomezNavarro/SWOTmodule/README.md

 # SWOTmodule

-New versions of this module can be now found at: xx
+New versions of this module can be now found at: https://github.com/meom-group/SWOTmodule

-Last updated on: xx

 * Example notebooks: